Arranging for someone else to take over

 You can give someone else or more than one person (called your ‘attorney’) the legal power to manage your affairs for you.
 This is known as giving them ‘power of attorney’.
 This can be a temporary or long-term arrangement.

-It’s likely that you’ve been involved in making decisions about your care and any financial implications throughout your experience of cancer.
-But there may come a time when it becomes difficult for you to manage all your affairs, or when you become unable to make or communicate particular decisions.
-There are various ways you may be able to arrange for someone you trust to make decisions about your financial affairs and care when the time comes.
+You’ve probably been involved in making decisions about your care and finances.
+But there may come a time when it becomes difficult for you to manage all your affairs, or when you become unable to make or communicate decisions.

-Setting up a joint bank account, or altering an existing account so it’s held jointly with someone else (this person would be able to write cheques and make other decisions).
+Setting up a joint bank account, or changing an existing account so it’s held jointly with someone else.
+This person would then be able to take out money and make payments.
+They would also become jointly responsible for any overdraft on the account, and they would become solely responsible for the overdraft if you died.

 Setting up a third-party mandate.

-Arranging for an agent (someone you know and trust) to collect your state benefits – if your benefits are paid through a post office card account, you can do this by asking at your local post office.
-If you receive benefits another way, speak to the office that deals with your payments (for example, Jobcentre Plus).
+Arranging for an agent (someone you know and trust) to collect your state benefits.
+If your benefits are paid through a Post Office card account, you can do this by asking at your local post office.
+If you receive benefits another way, speak to the office that deals with your payments (for example, Jobcentre Plus or your local Jobs and Benefits Office in Northern Ireland).

 understand information relevant to the decision